Getting Started

 |---|---|

 ## evm | EVM transaction limits and consensus gates.
 Violations return DENIED.
-Consensus-gated intents return PENDING. |
+Consensus-gated intents return PENDING.
+Per-token rules (token.<SYM>.*) cap ERC-20 spends; an intent carrying a token with no matching rule is DENIED fail-closed, and ETH-denominated limits never apply to token amounts. |

 ## tool_calls | Agent tool call allowlist and blocklists.
-Blocked calls return DENIED. |
+Blocked calls return DENIED.
+For email.send, recipient checks run denylist first, then allowlist, then the require_approval hold (PENDING).
+Missing recipients with recipient rules present are DENIED fail-closed. |

 ## soft_limits | Aggregate daily caps.
-Evaluation-only — never a hard denial. |
+Evaluation-only; never a hard denial. |

 Updating Your Policy